The Ultimate Guide to Backpacking Big Sur in 2o19

 Big Sur, Big Sur.
-Less a destination and more an abstract poem.
-Where oceans collide with the land and mist breathes steadily across highways.
-Where the dawn she wakes you with a chill, inviting you down to some raw beach to watch her explode across the horizon.
+Not so much a place on earth as much as an abstract poem that somehow got manifested.
+Where oceans collide with the land and mist breathes steadily across empty highways.
+Where the dawn she wakes you with a chill inviting you down to some raw beach to watch her explode across the horizon.

 Where is Big Sur?